alexgerrese/GoBringIt-Delivery/README.md

 - Figure out Password Recovery
 - Figure out Global User ID accessible throughout the app

+AG: upload nice restaurant images to the DB

 Questions:
 - figure out where in DB Credit Card info should go
 - only Sushi Love has restaurant hours in the DB; other restaurants do not
+- work on restaurant hours & open/close switch